akashtalole/python-samples/docs/index.md

 ```

 **escape()** - Return string with all non-alphanumerics backslashed, this is useful if you want to match an arbitrary literal string that may have regular expression metacharacters in it.

+52. What is unittest in Python?

+- A unit testing framework in Python is known as unittest.
+It supports sharing of setups, automation testing, shutdown code for tests, aggregation of tests into collections etc.